 Using tech such as VEO can also make the whole process more efficient and effective.
-As we’ve already mentioned, VEO allows users to pinpoint specific ‘lightbulb moments’ within practice so that points for discussion or evaluation are located in just a few seconds.
-It also means that feedback doesn’t always have to happen immediately after an activity such as a simulation takes place.
-In this situation the video acts as an effective memory-jogger, there to discuss where and when it is convenient.
+As we’ve already mentioned, VEO allows users to pinpoint specific moments so that points for discussion or evaluation are located in just a few seconds.

 The true potential of feedback comes in what you do with it.
 Building in a structured plan on how you’re going to implement and measure the impact of feedback is critical to getting those gains.

 Are you going to schedule in follow-up sessions?
 Will you run the same session again to compare and contrast progress?
 Making a plan is the first step in ensuring students are getting the full benefit of receiving detailed feedback.